Board00/Board00/README.md

 Hello, my name is Konrad Abukyi Kakraba
-> I’m interested in Programming with python and html for now
+> I’m interested in Programming with python, html, css, javascript and typescript for now

 >I’m currently learning a lot

->You can reach me on both telegram and whatsapp: +233 243462385  or through email: konradkakraba1234@gmail.com or konikakraba0@gmail.com
+>You can reach me on both telegram: +233 243462385  or through email: konradkakraba1234@gmail.com or konikakraba0@gmail.com

 > I love to play chess while i program